mui/mui-x/docs/data/data-grid/filtering/quick-filter.md

 />
 ```

-In the demo below, try hiding the `company` column.
+In the demo below, the `company` column is hidden.
 You'll only see 5 results because rows where the `company` value is `'Warner Bros.'` are excluded.
 However, when you disable the `Exclude hidden columns` switch, the rows containing `'Warner'` in the `company` field will be displayed again, even though the column remains hidden.

 {{"demo": "QuickFilteringExcludeHiddenColumns.js", "bg": "inline", "defaultCodeOpen": false}}